bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

   - A serial terminal program you are comfortable to connect to a micro:bit
   - The working microREPL installation (https://github.com/ntoll/microrepl)
   - Mu editor (https://codewith.mu/)
+  - A micro:bit with WebUSB-enabled DAPLink and access to a version of the Python Editor with WebUSB REPL

+- If running the tests on Windows 7 you might need the Mbed serial driver installed

 Tests Execution